The weather guys keeps saying it was 50 degrees today.

 By the time I came home, my ears were numb.

-He thought he was being cuddled, not used as a furry heater.
+Skunk-Ape didn't mind.
+He just thought he was being cuddled, not used as a furry heater.

 If he hadn't wanted to be nabbed, he shouldn't have jumped up on my desk yowling.